benbodhi/clank/README.md

    - Copy this token - you'll need it for your `.env` file
    - Keep this token secret and never share it

+3. **Create Required Roles**
+   Create the following roles in your Discord server:

+   FID-based roles:
+   - Role for FIDs below 1,000
+   - Role for FIDs below 5,000
+   - Role for FIDs below 10,000

+   Follower-based roles:
+   - Role for 5,000+ followers
+   - Role for 10,000+ followers
+   - Role for 20,000+ followers
+   - Role for 50,000+ followers
+   - Role for 100,000+ followers
+   - Role for 200,000+ followers

+4. **Get Role IDs**
+   - Enable Developer Mode in Discord (User Settings > App Settings > Advanced > Developer Mode)
+   - Right-click each role and click "Copy ID"
+   - Add these IDs to your `.env` file with their corresponding variable names

-3. **Invite Bot to Your Server**
+5. **Invite Bot to Server**
-   - Go to the "OAuth2" section, then "URL Generator"
+   - Go to OAuth2 > URL Generator
    - Select the following scopes:
      - `bot`
      - `applications.commands`
    - Select the following bot permissions:
      - `Read Messages/View Channels`
+     - `Read Message History`
      - `Send Messages`
      - `Embed Links`
-     - `Read Message History`
+     - `Mention Everyone` (for role pings)
    - Copy the generated URL and open it in a browser
    - Select your server and authorize the bot

-4. **Get Channel ID**
-   - In Discord, enable Developer Mode (Settings → App Settings → Advanced → Developer Mode)
+6. **Configure Channel**
+   - Create or select a channel for notifications
-   - Right-click the channel where you want notifications and click "Copy Channel ID"
+   - Right-click the channel and copy the ID
-   - Add this ID to your `.env` file
+   - Add this ID to your environment variables

-5. **Set Up Role for Low FID Alerts** (Optional)
+7. **Bot Permissions**
+   Ensure the bot has the following permissions in the notification channel:
+   - View Channel
+   - Send Messages
+   - Embed Links
+   - Mention Roles

+8. **Role Hierarchy**
-   - Create a new role in your Discord server
+   - Ensure the bot's role is higher than all notification roles in the server settings
-   - Right-click the role and click "Copy Role ID"
-   - Add this ID to your `.env` file as `LOW_FID_ROLE`
+   - This allows the bot to mention these roles in messages

 ## MEE6 Role Self-Service Setup